-Different trends were seen in 2012 about the species makeup of the plasmodium about the monthly average number of cases.
-The major peak transmission of Plasmodium falciparum mostly occurred in September and November, while the minor transmission of Plasmodium falciparum occurred in March (89 and July.
-Regarding the monthly distribution of Plasmodium vivax, the major peak transmission occurred in May, but the minor transmission of Plasmodium vivax occurred in September (Table 4).
+Different trends were seen in 2012 with regard to the species makeup of the plasmodium in relation to the monthly average number of cases.
+The major peak transmission of Plasmodium falciparum mostly occurred in September and November, While the minor transmission of Plasmodium falciparum occurred in March (89 and July.
+Regarding to the monthly distribution of Plasmodium vivax, the major peak transmission occurred in May, but the minor transmission of Plasmodium vivax occurred in September (Table 4).

-Different trends were observed in 2013 about the distribution of the plasmodium species relative to the monthly average of the number of cases.
-The major peak transmission of Plasmodium falciparum occurred in December and November; while minor transmission of Plasmodium falciparum occurred in August and July.
-Regarding the monthly distribution of Plasmodium vivax, the major peak transmission occurred mostly in February and July, but the minor peak transmission of Plasmodium vivax, in May (Table 4).
+Different trends were observed in 2013 with relation to the distribution of the plasmodium species relative to the monthly average of the number of cases.
+The major peak transmission of Plasmodium falciparum occurred in December and November; While minor transmission of Plasmodium falciparum occurred in August and July.
+Regarding the monthly distribution of Plasmodium vivax, the major peak transmission occurred mostly in February and July, but minor peak transmission of Plasmodium vivax in May (Table 4).

 In 2014, there were varied trends in the plasmodium species composition based on the monthly average of the number of cases.
-The major peak transmission of Plasmodium falciparum mostly occurred in January and May; while the minor transmission of Plasmodium falciparum occurred in September and August.
-Regarding the monthly distribution of Plasmodium vivax, the major peak transmission occurred mostly in July, but the minor peak transmission of Plasmodium vivax in February (Table 4).
+The major peak transmission of Plasmodium falciparum mostly occurred in January and May; While the minor transmission of Plasmodium falciparum occurred in September and August.
+Regarding the monthly distribution of Plasmodium vivax, the major peak transmission occurred mostly in July, but minor peak transmission of Plasmodium vivax in February (Table 4).

-There were several trends in 2015 about the distribution of the plasmodium species about the monthly average of the number of cases.
-The major peak transmission of Plasmodium falciparum mostly occurred in June and March; while minor transmission of Plasmodium falciparum occurred in September December.
-Concerning the monthly distribution Plasmodium vivax, the major transmission occurred mostly in May, but minor peak transmission of Plasmodium vivax in December (Table 4).
+There were several trends in 2015 with regard to the distribution of the plasmodium species in relation to the monthly average of the number of cases.
+The major peak transmission of Plasmodium falciparum mostly occurred in June and March; While minor transmission of Plasmodium falciparum occurred in September and December.
+Concerning the monthly distribution of Plasmodium vivax, the major peak transmission occurred mostly in May, but minor peak transmission of Plasmodium vivax in December (Table 4).

-In 2016, there were various trends in terms of the species that make up the plasmodium population about the monthly average of the number of cases.
-The foremost peak transmission Plasmodium falciparum mostly occurred August; while the slight transmission Plasmodium falciparum occurred in January.
-Regarding the monthly distribution Plasmodium vivax, the foremost transmission occurred mostly in May, but minor peak transmission of Plasmodium vivax in August and December (Table 4).
+In 2016, there were various trends in terms of the species that make up the plasmodium population in relation to the monthly average of the number of cases.
+The foremost peak transmission of Plasmodium falciparum mostly occurred in August; While the slight transmission of Plasmodium falciparum occurred in January.
+Regarding the monthly distribution of Plasmodium vivax, the foremost peak transmission occurred mostly in May, but minor peak transmission of Plasmodium vivax in August and December (Table 4).